Welcome to the Cordato Partners

 vendor finance strategies –

-is the banker for the buyer to buy the home;
+is the banker for the buyer to buy the home, and

-Second Vendor Mortgages, Seller Loans) where the seller
+Finance, Seller Loan) where the seller finances the

-finances the shortfall between the buyer’s loan and the
+shortfall between the buyer’s loan and what is needed to

 Handyman Special (U buy U fix, sweat equity)